azap2124/e-commerce_study/README.md

 ORDER BY units_sold DESC;
 ```

-Next, I aimed to examine the products in terms of their rating counts and how they compared to each other.
+Next, I aimed to analyze the lowest rated products.
 For a balanced comparison, I found the average rating count across all products.
 This allowed me to fairly compare the products based on consistent rating counts.
-The average rating count for all product is **897 reviews**.
+The average rating count for all products is **897 reviews**.
 ```
 -- Average rating count
 -- Shows average rating count for all the products